jbakse/major_studio_1/content/week_5/wednesday.md

 - Choose one card from each deck.
 - Suggest an intervention that includes each element suggested by your chosen cards.
 - These ideas don't need to be good.
-The don't need to be complete.
+They don't need to be complete.
-- Iterate, restate, mutate, your idea for the full two minutes; don't stop early or keep going when time runs out.
+- Iterate, restate, and mutate your idea for the full two minutes; don't stop early; don't keep going when time runs out.
-- At the end of the time, write down your idea and move on the next round.
+- At the end of each round, write down your idea and move on the next round.

 ### Select Ideas
 *Individual, 2 minutes*

-- Choose your favorite 3 ideas
+- Choose your favorite 3 ideas.
-- Choose your least favorite idea
+- Choose your least favorite idea.

 ### Compare Selections
 *Groups, 4 minutes*

-- Compare your selections
+- Compare your selections.
-- As a group, choose your favorite 2 ideas
+- As a group, choose your favorite 2 ideas.
-- As a group, choose your least favorite idea
+- As a group, choose your least favorite idea.

 ### Summarize Idea
 *Groups, 6 minutes*